DiscreteTom/stickdeck-rs/README.md

 2. Download `stickdeck-win-vX.X.X.zip` from the [latest release](https://github.com/DiscreteTom/stickdeck-rs/releases/latest) and extract it.
 3. Make sure your SteamDeck and your PC are in the same network.
 4. Make sure your SteamDeck is running the server.
 5. Run `stickdeck-win.exe`.
-Once your see `Virtual controller is ready` in the console, Stickdeck is ready.
+Once your see `Virtual controller is ready` in the console, StickDeck is ready.
 6. (Optional) If you want to test the controller, run `joy.cpl`.

-Next time you want to use Stickdeck, you only need to run `stickdeck-win.exe` (of course you should start the server first).
+Next time you want to use StickDeck, you only need to run `stickdeck-win.exe` (of course you should start the server first).

 > [!NOTE]
 > By default the client will try to connect `steamdeck:7777`.
 If you want to connect to a different server, you can run `stickdeck-win.exe [server-ip]`.
-> You can find the server IP on the first line of the stickdeck UI window while the server is started.
+> You can find the server IP on the first line of the StickDeck UI window while the server is started.

 ## Credit